 The conflict that broke out on 15 April 2023 between the Rapid Support Forces (RSF) and the Sudanese Armed Force (SAF) continues to have devastating consequences for millions of civilians in Sudan, with half of the population (24.7 million people) estimated to be in need of humanitarian assistance.
 At the end of August 2023, Sudan hosted approximately 7.1 million internally displaced persons (IDPs), including 3.9 million newly displaced by the recent conflict and 3.2 million IDPs in protracted displacement pre-April 2023.
-Now, as of 20 November, nearly 6.5 million people have been displaced to 5,473 locations across all 18 states as a result of the ongoing armed conflict.
+As of 20 November, more than 6.7 million people have been displaced to 5,658 locations across all 18 states as a result of the ongoing armed conflict.

 Shortages of basic goods such as food, water, medicines, and fuel have become extremely acute across the country as a result of the disruption of normal trade routes and limited access, prices have dramatically increased, making it unaffordable for many people to meet their basic needs.
 This is further exacerbated by the recent collapse and slow recovery of banking and financial services, frequent interruptions to internet, telecommunications and electricity supply, and destruction of health facilities.
+Persons with disabilities are facing additional challenges particularly in accessing the necessary health and mobility support.

 Clashes have had a severe impact on civilians, with reports of widespread human rights violations, forced displacement, and killings.
 Since the start of the fighting, more than 10,400 people have lost their lives.
 Reports of gender-based violence (GBV) are on the rise as women and girls are on the move, community and family safety nets are disrupted and the health sector is collapsing due to repeated attacks, looting and occupation of medical facilities and hospitals.
-As of 12 November, almost 3,000 suspected cholera cases, including 95 deaths, have been reported in seven states, according to the Ministry of Health and World Health Organization.
+Since the formal declaration of the cholera outbreak in Gedaref on 26 September, seven states in Sudan have reported suspected cases and more than 3 million people are estimated to be at risk.
 Food insecurity has reached a new record high in Sudan, with 42% of Sudan's population (20.3 million people) facing high acute food insecurity.

 The deteriorating situation in Sudan also has dramatic implications on neighbouring countries, many of which are grappling with their own protracted crises.
 Sudan shares borders with seven countries, spanning three regions, and is an important migration country at the intersection between countries in East and Horn of Africa and Libya and Egypt, along the Central Mediterranean route, as well as for migrants heading towards the Gulf, via the Northern route.
-Since the outbreak of the crisis, over 1.4 million people have been reported fleeing Sudan into neighbouring countries - namely Chad (39.2%), South Sudan (27.6%) and Egypt (24.5%).
-Approximately 65% of arrivals tracked in those countries were Sudanese nationals and 35% were returnees and third country nationals (TCNs).
+Since the outbreak of the crisis, over 1.4 million people have been reported fleeing Sudan into neighbouring countries - namely Chad (38.7%), South Sudan (28.5%) and Egypt (24.2%).
+Approximately 64% of arrivals tracked in those countries were Sudanese nationals and 36% were returnees and third country nationals (TCNs).